Atomwaffenverbotsvertrag UNO 2017

 4. Notwithstanding Article 1 (b) and (g), each State Party that has any nuclear

-weapons or other nuclear explosive devices in its territory or in any place under its
+weapons or other nuclear explosive devices in its territory or in any place

-jurisdiction or control that are owned, possessed or controlled by another State shall
+jurisdiction or control that are owned, possessed or controlled by another State

-ensure the prompt removal of such weapons, as soon as possible but not later than a
+ensure the prompt removal of such weapons, as soon as possible but not later

 deadline to be determined by the first meeting of States Parties.
-Upon the removal
+Upon the

 of such weapons or other explosive devices, that State Party shall submit to the